 - Wait for a decision.
 A claims adjuster for your employer’s insurer must either approve or deny your claim within 90 days.
 Approved claims cover up to $10,000 in medical bills, plus lost wages after missing three days of work.
-If you qualify for lost wage payments, expect the first check within 14 days.
+If you qualify for lost wage payments, then expect the first check within 14 days.
 You can also qualify for temporary lost wage benefits after overnight hospitalization.
 Pro Tip: If you don’t get a denial letter within 90 days, then the state automatically approves your claim.

-You May Qualify for Legal Assistance
+Do I Qualify for Legal Assistance?